Bowyer

 Forge added, "He knew what was gonna happen the moment that guy touched him."

 The suit wasted no time.
-He simply nodded.
+He nodded.
 Bowyer was across the ring in an instant.
 He took the big man down to the mat and immediately began slamming elbows into his face.
 The crowd was going wild.
-Forge leaned down in a whisper, “He’s gonna give the guy a chance to get up then it’s over.”
-Sure enough, Bowyer stepped back bowing to the roaring crowd.
+Forge leaned down in a whisper, "He's gonna give the guy a chance to get up, then it's over."
+Sure enough, Bowyer stepped back, bowing to the roaring crowd.
 Blood poured from the drunk's face.
-He knew he was done for you could see as he decided to not go down without a fight.
-He did what lots of big men do and he charged, arms out, hoping to wrap around Bowyer.
+He knew he was done, for you could see as he decided to not go down without a fight.
+He did what many big men do and charged, his arms out, hoping to wrap around Bowyer.
 Instead, he was met with a swift kick to the head.
 He went board straight and then collapsed.
 The crowd was ecstatic.
 The man in the suit entered the ring and checked for a pulse.
-“We have a winner.”
+"We have a winner."
 Bowyer bowed again with a flourish and left the ring.
-People were patting him on the shoulders as he left.
+People were patting him on the shoulders as he went.

 We made our way through the crowd.
 Bowyer saw Smith first and walked towards her.
 "Another job well done."
 She said with a nod.